denoland/dotland/public/posts/deno-in-2020.md

 ### April: Break all the APIs for the grand stabilization

-This month was spent on reviewing APIs in `Deno` global in preperation for the 1.0 release.
+This month was spent on reviewing APIs in `Deno` global in preparation for the 1.0 release.
 This led to many breaking changes.
 We were conservative, so any APIs that we were unsure of were moved behind the `--unstable` flag.